 Actuarial recruitment agency listing

-To work in actuarial jobs, graduates must become Fellows of the Faculty of Actuaries or Institute of Actuaries.
-Once they enter into employment as actuarial trainees, they are trained by their employer and are expected to study for professional exams.
+To work in actuarial jobs, graduates must become Fellows of the Institute and Faculty of Actuaries.
+Once they enter into employment as Actuarial Trainees, they are trained by their employer and are expected to study for professional exams.

-Starting salaries for graduate actuaries are around £20,000 a year.
+Starting salaries for Graduate Actuaries can be as high as £36,000 a year.
+Fully-Qualified Actuaries might earn between £50-60,000, and a Senior Actuary's salary could easily be over £70,000.
 Staff may also receive other benefits, such as company cars and annual bonuses.
-With experience, actuaries may move between different specialties.
-Those working in large companies may be able to move into management positions.
+With experience, Actuaries may move between different specialities.
+Those working in large companies may be able to move into Management positions.
 There are also opportunities for actuaries to work overseas.

 Press "Search Agencies" when your new query is ready.